hci-lab-um/heuristics-for-test-tool-design/Heuristics/H10-Autonomy.md

 <details close>

-  <summary>Click for sub questions and alternative questions
+  <summary>Click for sub-questions and alternative questions
   </summary>

 ### Sub questions and alternative questions